About this Database

 Sources

 The source that provides the information about a place name is given in parentheses at the end of the entry.
-A full list of sources can be found on Links & Resources.
+A full list of sources can be found on the Resources page.

 Disclaimer